Understanding Xanthochromia

 Although some of the first studies failed to find a causal relationship, advances in quantification methods soon led to data which showed this relationship did in fact exist.
 It has been shown that those with the highest levels of Lp(a) are at a 1.5x increased risk of cardiovascular-related death, 1.6x risk of stroke, and up to 4x risk of heart attack when compared with those with the lowest levels5.

 Accurate measurement of Lp(a) is crucial in determining CVD risk.
 Quantification methods which account for the size-related variability of Lp(a) molecules are known to produce less bias when compared with those which do not.
 The Randox Lp(a) reagent is based on the Denka Seiken method which has been shown to produce minimal size-related bias.
-This assay has FDA 510(K) clearance, illustrating its reliability and safety.
-Furthermore, the Randox Lp(a) assay is reported in nmol/L, is traceable to the WHO/IFCC reference material, and provides acceptable bias compared with the Northwest Lipid Metabolism Diabetes Research Laboratory (NLMDRKL) gold standard method.
+Furthermore, the Randox Lp(a) assay is reported in nmol/L, is traceable to the WHO/IFCC reference material. * FDA 510(k) clearance for mg/dL only.
+For more information on USA product application and availability, please contact your local Randox Representative.

 Physiology and Genetics